Please NOTE...

 So how do we give feedback on a conversation that our students have had at home with another person?
 The answer is simple…we ask them to record the conversation and send it email it to us:)

 How do we do this?
-On Skype of course :P Skype has many plug-ins which give us the possibility to record not only the voice but also the video calls.
+On Skype of course Skype has many plug-ins which give us the possibility to record not only the voice but also the video calls.

 You might not want to ask your students to record their video calls…I think asking them to record their voice calls is enough for you and for them.
 They might be shy enough to listen to their own voices and sending it to you could be something they might not be keen on.